Uniting (formerly Methodist) Church

 [Photographs by Howard Baker (1990s)]

-This was one of the highly standardised pneumatic-action organs built by the firm from the early 1910s onwards, using cone-pallet chests and featuring 'inclined-block' type stop tabs placed in a row above the upper manual.
-The specification is identical with that of the organs for Methodist Church, Lutwyche (1949) and the Methodist Church, Chermside (1950), and one stop smaller than at the Toowoomba Preparatory School (1949).
-The duplexing of the Swell string stop on the Great Organ was a common feature on these instruments from the early 1930s onwards, and later instruments such as this at Morningside used the same name (Salicional) for both stops.
+This reflected the highly standardised design for pneumatic-action organs built by the firm from the early 1910s onwards.
+These instruments all used cone-pallet chests and featured 'inclined-block' stop-tabs placed in a row above the upper manual.
+The duplexing of the Swell string stop on the Great Organ was a common feature from the early 1930s onwards, and later instruments such as this at Morningside used the same name (Salicional) for both stops.
+The casework was also standardised, with a central flat of 15 pipes, and two side-flats of 3 pipes.

 [Photograph by Howard Baker (1990s)]